St Joseph's Church, Edinburgh: Augustinian era

 Fr Andrew Forrest, the final Diocesan Parish Priest, relocated to Bo'ness in 1995.
 In 1994, the Order of Saint Augustine had withdrawn from their two parishes in Currie (Our Lady, Mother of the Church) and Balerno (St Joseph's), and instead decided to take on the administration of St Joseph's in Broomhouse.
 The first Augustinians arrived in Broomhouse in January 1995, and Fr Kevin Lowry OSA was appointed Parish Priest.
 By October 1995 changes were made and a new Augustinian community arrived in Broomhouse.
 Father John Reid OSA was appointed parish priest, and remained until September 2009.
 His tenure of 14 years at the helm makes him the longest serving Augustinian parish priest and second longest overall, behind Fr Joseph McCabe.

 In 2000, the parish celebrated its Golden Jubilee, with the construction of a commemorative stained glass window at the back of the church.
 This was donated by St David's Church, Broomhouse, in celebration of continued ecumenism and co-operation between the two neighbouring churches, despite theological differences.
 Further celebration took place in 2001, when for the first time in many years, and only the second time in the Parish's history, an ordination to the priesthood took place in the church.
 Br Stefan Park OSA completed his studies under the mentorship of Fr John, and chose St Joseph's as the location for his ordination.

 A new hall was constructed in 2005, as compensation for some of the church land being used for a new housing development.
 This resulted in a complete renovation of the outside of the church, and a new entrance door and front porch being added.
 In 2016, the parish hosted the University of Notre Dame Folk Choir for one week during their tour of Scotland and Ireland.
 The visit was co-ordinated by St Joseph's, and culminated in a concert by the choir in St Joseph's Church.
 After Fr John moved to Birmingham in 2009, a new Augustinian community arrived in Broomhouse, causing a short period of instability within the parish.
 5 different Parish Priests were appointed, each for short terms, over a period of 9 years.
-The Augustinian community in Broomhouse was finally restored to full quota in 2017.
-Fr Paul Graham OSA was appointed Parish Priest.
-He is supported by Fr Ian Wilson OSA as Prior of the Community, and Fr Sean Quinlan OSA as Assistant Priest.
+In 2020, the Augustinians left the parish, handing it over to the Society of Saint Paul.